BranchMetrics/web-branch-deep-linking-attribution/docs/2_intro.md

 #### Bower or npm installation

-If you use Bower or npm, you can run `bower install branch-web-sdk` or `npm install branch-sdk` respectively to get the SDK.
+If you use Bower or npm, you can run `bower install branch-sdk` or `npm install branch-sdk` respectively to get the SDK.

 #### Common.JS and RequireJS compatibility